vitouch/Locking-Pomodoro-Timer/README.md

         "sound": {
             "filepathSound": ""
         }
+    },
+    // Flag indicating whether to enforce screen locking during breaks.
+    // If true, the screen will be continuously re-locked if unlocked during a break.
+    // If false, the screen will only be locked once at the start of the break.
+    "enforceLockScreen": true
 }
-}
 ```

 For the `endEventPomodoro` and `endEventAdditionalPomodoro` fields, the following options are available:

 - `sound`: Play a sound file.
-The path to the sound file must be provided in the `filepathSound` field.
-If the path is empty, the default sound will be played.
+The path to the sound file can be provided in the `filepathSound` field.
+If the path is empty or the file doesn't exist, an embedded default alarm sound will be played.
+A warning will be printed if a specified file path is invalid.
-- `lockScreen`: Lock the screen.
-This feature is currently only available on Windows.
+- `lockScreen`: Lock the screen during breaks.
+Available on Windows, Linux, and macOS.
+When `enforceLockScreen` is `true`, the screen will be continuously re-locked if the user tries to unlock it before the break ends.
+When `false`, the screen locks once at the start of the break.

 _For more details, please refer to the [Documentation](https://docs.rs/crate/locking-pomodoro-timer/latest)_